microsoft/code-with-engineering-playbook/docs/documentation/guidance/project-and-repositories.md

 Every source code repository should include documentation that is specific to it (e.g., in a Wiki within the repository), while the project itself should include general documentation that is common to all its associated repositories (e.g., in a Wiki within the backlog management tool).

-## Documentation specific to a repository
+## Documentation Specific to a Repository

 - Introduction
 - Getting started